Installing heated grips on your motorcycle

-You can protect your torso with a warm jumper, your legs with long underwear, your feet with thick socks – but it's your hands that get cold first when out on your bike.
-A freezing-cold biker's reactions and agility are not as sharp as they should be on the road.
-Very thick gloves are not a good idea, as you can't operate the controls as well as you should, with the result that safety is impaired.
-Heated grips are therefore a low-cost, useful accessory if you want to start the biking season as soon as possible and finish as late as possible in autumn.
-Of course, if you bike during winter you will appreciate heated grips all the more.
+Your hands are always the first thing to get cold on a motorcycle.
+And a freezing-cold biker's reactions are not as sharp as they should be on the road.
+Conversely, very thick gloves are a problem because they make it difficult to operate the controls properly.
+So heated grips are an inexpensive and very, useful accessory if you want to start your biking season as soon as possible and continue long into the autumn.
 And if you want to get the most out of them, you can use handlebar cuffs or hand guards to keep the wind blast off your hands.

 In order to use heated grips, your motorcycle must have a 12 V electrical system and battery.
 The battery must not be too small, as heated grips have quite a high wattage (up to 50 W depending on the switch setting and type).
 The battery should therefore have a capacity of at least 6 Ah, and the alternator must also adequately charge the battery.
 If you mainly drive in stop-and-go city traffic, only do short journeys, and use the starter motor a lot, you may overtax your alternator if you install heated grips, which would mean topping up the battery every so often on the charger.
 For this reason, heated grips may not always be an option on small motorcycles.
 6 V electrical systems or magneto ignitions without a battery, unfortunately, are not sufficient.